Aanal2901/ScreenPlay-Script-generator-using-NLP/README.md

 # ScreenPlay Script generator using NLP

+### GPT2
+This can be considered as an implementation and improvement on the [Generative Pretrained Transformer 2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
+We implement this pre trained model using our seed scene and obtain the first 300 words.
+After this we fine tune this model using our dataset.
+Finally we train the entire model only on our dataset and obtain results.
+Observation: The GPT2 pre trained when subjected to fine tuning performs worse.
+This shows that model in itself has achieved some kind of maxima and hence trying to fine tune results in poor performance.
+However when we train our model from scratch it performs better than fine tuned model.

+### KL Divergence
+To quantitatively compare the language models, I chose to look at their Kullback-Leibler divergence (or relative entropy), which is a measure of how different two probability distributions are.
+It can also be informally thought of as an abstract distance between two distributions.

 ### This project is divided in three parts.
 ##### All the models were trained on Kaggle notebook, setting accelerator in GPU.
 ##### Language used is Python.